tomansill/RedForce/README.md

 understand adjacency list, please find the GraphToAdjacencyList.png picture in the directory and study it.

-Builder Program - type 'build' or 'builder' or 'generate' in the
+Builder Program - type 'build' or 'builder' or 'generate' in the program to create common type of graphs.
-	program to use it.

-What you can create with it so far
+The default list of vertex graph types you can create:

 	Path Graph - type 'path'
 	Cycle Graph - type 'cycle'
 	Wheel Graph - type 'wheel'